 resources for all the services in the Cloud Organization .

-Additionally, the VPC network in the host project that contains the subnets has a VPN for private connectivity to on-premises resources.
+Additionally, the VPC network in the host project has a VPN gateway for private connectivity to on-premises resources.
 As a consequence, all the instances in the shared network have connectivity with on-premises data center through a common VPN.
 The blue line indicates the data path connecting Service 1 instances with on-premises resources via the shared VPN.

 IAM in shared VPC

-In Shared VPC, the same as with any standalone project, operations are subject to Identity and Access Management (IAM) permission checks.
+In Shared VPC, just as with any standalone project, operations are subject to Identity and Access Management (IAM) permission checks.